State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Fines and Penalties

 Florida imposes substantial penalties for telemarketing violations under the FTSA.
-Standard violations incur a fine of $500 per instance.
-Willful non-compliance can result in penalties of up to $1,500 per violation.
+Standard violations incur a fine of $500 per instance, and willful non-compliance can result in penalties of up to $1,500 per violation.
 These penalties serve as a deterrent, encouraging strict adherence to the FTSA’s telemarketing laws and consent protocols.

 Attorney General Enforcement

-The Florida Attorney General enforces compliance with the FTSA, holding authority to investigate violations and impose civil penalties.
-The Attorney General’s office can pursue fines, seek injunctions, and impose additional penalties on repeat offenders.
+The Florida Attorney General enforces compliance with the FTSA, has the authority to investigate violations, and can impose civil penalties.
+The office can also pursue fines, seek injunctions, and impose additional penalties on repeat offenders.

 Illinois